Deganwy: Rail and sea

 Deganwy has a railway station on the Llandudno branch line with an hourly train service to and from Manchester Piccadilly and intermediate stations.
 The London & North Western Railway built at Deganwy a rail-connected riverside quay and wharves (occasionally referred to as St George's Dock), largely for the purpose of exporting slate by coastal steamer.
 The slate was brought by rail from Blaenau Ffestiniog.
 A marina with its accompanying housing and hotel accommodation was established on the site of the former slate wharfs early in the 21st century.

 View from the station footbridge looking north.

 View from the station footbridge looking south.

 Governance

 Deganwy electoral ward elects two county councillors to Conwy County Borough Council and four town councillors to Conwy Town Council.

 Education

 Deganwy has one bilingual primary school, Ysgol Deganwy.

+Sport

+The third stage of the Tour of Britain Women's cycle race passed through Deganwy in 2026.